-TSBC participated in and provided funding for 12 collection events in 2013.
-The events were either voluntarily hosted by tire retailers or Regional Districts.
-Media outreach for these events resulted in coverage in over 25 media hits throughout the province.
-TSBC uses the Round-Ups as an opportunity to hand out tire gauges to promote proper tire maintenance which extends the life of a tire and saves fuel which reduces GHG.
-The public are also provided with fridge magnets which promote the Return to Retailer program and let people know they can dispose of their orphan tires at an R2R location in their area rather than abandoning them in the urban or rural landscape or taking them to landfill, possibly for an additional charge.
+TSBC uses Round-Ups as an opportunity to hand out tire gauges to promote proper tire maintenance which extends the life of a tire and saves fuel which reduces GHG.
+The public are also offered fridge magnets which promote the Return to Retailer program and let people know they can dispose of their orphan tires at an R2R location in their area rather than abandoning them in the urban or rural landscape or taking them to landfill, possibly for an additional charge.